zeusdeux/isInViewport/readme.md

 This returns `true` if the element is in the viewport and `false` otherwise.

 #### Advanced usage
-As of version `1.1.0`, you can use the `in-viewport` selector with the `tolerance` passed as a parameter to the selector.
+As of version `1.1.0`, you can use the `:in-viewport` selector with the `tolerance` passed as a parameter to the selector.
 This removes the need to loop over a collection of elements and to test them all separately using `.isInViewport()` method.
 The syntax is given below:
 ```javascript
 $( 'selector:in-viewport( tolerance )' )
 ```